hb9kns/plog/README.md

 [blog]( http://yargo.andropov.org/blog/list.html ) and
 [glog]( gopher://sdf.org/1/users/yargo ) sites.

+This is describing version 1.2 of the suite.

 ### Notes about the Gopher protocol

 Please note that _most browsers_ are unfortunately _incapable_ of displaying